mozilla-services/docs/source/loop/apis.rst

     register with a Firefox Accounts assertion or a valid hawk session, you'll be given an hawk session token and be connected as an anonymous user.

+    This hawk session token should be derived by the client and used for subsequent requests.

     You can currently authenticate by sending a valid Firefox Accounts assertion or a valid Hawk session.

     Body parameters: